 In addition, if you have a new dependent as a result of marriage, birth, adoption, or placement for adoption, you may be able to enroll yourself and your dependents.
 However, you must request enrollment within 30 days after the marriage, birth, adoption or placement for adoption.

-To request special enrollment or obtain more information, contact our office.
+To request special enrollment or obtain more information, contact your Human Resources representative.

 HIPAA Special Enrollment Opportunities include: